juanibiapina/gob/docs/daemon.md

 - **Daemon PID file** - For detecting if daemon is running

 **Crash behavior:**
-- Daemon crash → all job metadata lost
+- Daemon crash → all job metadata lost, all jobs terminated
-- Jobs keep running (they're child processes with Setsid)
+- Jobs are children of daemon (using Setpgid, not Setsid)
 - Next client command auto-starts new daemon
 - New daemon starts with empty state (no jobs)
-- User must manually stop orphaned processes if needed

 **Clean shutdown (`gob nuke`):**
 1. Client sends `nuke` request